ruzeen/cpanel-github-repo-sync/README.md

    - Click "Add webhook".
    - In the "Payload URL" field, enter the URL to a script on your cPanel account that will handle the webhook (eg: `https://yourdomain.com/repo/webhook.php`).
    - Set the "Content type" to "application/json".
+   - In the "Secret" field, enter the same secret string you used in `webhook.php`.
    - Choose "Just the push event".
    - Click "Add webhook".